usgs/geomag-algorithms/docs/algorithms/SqDist_usage.md

       --output iaga \
       --output-stdout

-> Note only one inchannel is specified and the --sqdist-mag option is omitted.
+> Note only one inchannel is specified, the --sqdist-mag option is omitted, the
+> --interval option is explicit (and there are 1440 of them in a day), alpha is
+> approximately 1/30/1440, and gamma is approximately 1/30.

 ### Library Notes